Updated: March 12, 2025

 While the well-maintained roads and beautiful scenery make driving in Portugal appealing, there are some hidden hazards to watch out for, especially for new drivers.
 Unlike the shallow depths of a calm beach, the water’s edge in Portugal can sometimes be unpredictable.

 Cliff erosion can cause falling rocks and hidden rocks to appear along the coast with little warning.
-Be aware that warning signs about cliff erosion might be in Portuguese and may not be readily understandable to visitors.
+Don’t ignore warning signs about cliff erosion that might be in Portuguese and may not be readily understandable to visitors.
+Try to translate the signs if possible.

 These dangers are especially important to consider during short stays, as new road hazards can emerge within just a few weeks.
 It’s important to stay alert at all times and be aware of Portugal’s strict laws against drinking and driving.

-Portugal is a very safe country for women travelers, but as with any country, it is best to exercise caution in certain areas.
+Portugal is a very safe country for women travelers, but as with any country, it is best to exercise caution in certain areas and avoid walking alone at night.

 Traveling to Portugal generally poses low risks.
 Exercise caution against pickpocketing, drive attentively due to winding roads, respect ocean safety, be aware of natural hazards, and carry travel insurance.
 Stay informed, follow local guidelines, and enjoy your trip to this beautiful country.